 Especially when the farmer — Mark Schicker — also happens to be a server at Lucky 32 Southern Kitchen.

 About four years ago, Schicker said, “I’ve got some land, is there anything you want me to plant?”
-I literally handed him a seed catalog, rattled off a few varieties — such as the lacinato kale — and he came back with a small harvest.
+We literally handed him a seed catalog, rattled off a few varieties — such as the lacinato kale — and he came back with a small harvest.